Percy Mayfield

-Percy Mayfield (August 12, 1920 – August 11, 1984) was an American Rhythm and blues singer with a smooth vocal style.
-He also was a songwriter, known for the songs "Please Send Me Someone to Love" and "Hit the Road Jack", the latter being a song first recorded by Ray Charles.
+Percy Mayfield (August 12, 1920 – August 11, 1984) was an American rhythm and blues singer with a smooth vocal style.
+He was also a songwriter, known for the songs "Please Send Me Someone to Love" and "Hit the Road Jack", the latter being a song first recorded by Ray Charles.

 Career

 Mayfield was born in Minden, Louisiana, the seat of Webster Parish, in the northwestern part of the state.
 As a youth, he had a talent for poetry, which led him to songwriting and singing.
 He began his performing career in Texas and then moved to Los Angeles in 1942, but without success as a singer until 1947, when a small record label, Swing Time Records, signed him to record his song "Two Years of Torture," with a band that included the saxophonist Maxwell Davis, the guitarist Chuck Norris, and the pianist Willard McDaniel.
 The record sold steadily over the next few years, prompting Art Rupe to sign Mayfield to his label, Specialty Records, in 1950.

 Mayfield's vocal style was influenced by such stylists as Charles Brown, but unlike many West Coast bluesmen, Mayfield did not focus on the white market.
 He sang blues ballads, mostly songs he wrote himself, in a gentle vocal style.
 His most famous song, "Please Send Me Someone to Love", a number one R&B hit single in late 1950, described by the reviewer Bill Dahl as "a multi-layered universal lament", was widely influential and recorded by many other singers.
 His career flourished as a string of six Top 10 R&B hits followed, like "Lost Love" and "The Big Question", confirming his status as a leading blues ballad singer and "a true master at expressing his innermost feelings, laced with vulnerability and pathos".

+Mayfield performed at the 7th Annual Cavalcade of Jazz concert held at Wrigley Field in Los Angeles on July 8, 1951 produced by Leon Hefflin Sr. along with Billy Eckstine, Lionel Hampton, Jimmy Witherspoon and Joe Liggins, Roy Brown and his Honey Drippers.

 In 1952, at the height of his popularity, Mayfield was severely injured in an automobile crash, when he was returning from a performance in Las Vegas to Los Angeles as the front-seat passenger in a chauffeur-driven car.
 The vehicle hit the back of an unseen stationary truck, and Mayfield was hit by debris.
 Though pronounced dead at the scene, he eventually recovered but spent two years convalescing.
 The accident left him with a facial disfigurement that eventually ended his career as a performer but did not halt his prolific songwriting.
 He continued to write and record for Specialty, and after 1954 he recorded for Chess Records and Imperial Records.
+Mayfield and his Orchestra did appear for his 2nd appearance at the 11th annual Cavalcade of Jazz held at Wrigley Field in Los Angeles on July 24, 1955 along with Lionel Hampton again with another stellar line-up.